Friends of the Center Research Awards

 Project: Understanding Religious Conflict: An Investigation of the Tension between the Greek Catholic Church and the Orthodox Church of Romania

 A.J.
-Simmons, Ph.D. student in School of Politics and Global Studies
+Simmons, doctoral student, School of Politics and Global Studies

 Project: Civil War Duration and its Influences

-Holly Williamson, Ph.D. student in School of Politics and Global Studies
+Holly Williamson, doctoral student, School of Politics and Global Studies

 Project: The Implications of Gender Asymmetries: Socialization, Religion, and Wartime Rape in Bosnia